someparty/someparty/source/articles/2020-06-07-call-me-out.html.markdown

 [Listen: Aquakultre - "Garden" @ Bandcamp](https://aquakultre.bandcamp.com/track/2-garden-ft-budi "#")

-Montreal's oblique punk/psych group [Faze](https://fazefazefaze.bandcamp.com/) recently shared an extremely low-fidelity live set titled *The inaudible sounds of...
+Montreal's oblique punk/psych group [Faze](https://fazefazefaze.bandcamp.com/) recently shared an extremely lo-fidelity live set titled *The inaudible sounds of...
 Faze Live @ the Fettuccini Incident*.
 The release includes a single track capturing the entirety of the group's performance at last year's [I Can't Believe It's Not Paris](https://icantbelieveitsnotparis.bigcartel.com/)  festival.
 The band played on December 12 at Brasserie Beaubien.
 All proceeds from the sale of the set are due for [DESTA](https://destabyn.org/), an organization supporting Black youth in Montreal.

 Faze last released the EP *Struggling to enjoy ourselves while the world slowly implodes* in 2018, which has proven to be an oddly evergreen title.